Last Updated On December 26th, 2019

-Bitcoin doesn’t appear to be going anywhere soon, but there are a number of promising new blockchain networks that are positioned to provide serious competition.
-In this article, we’ll take a look at the most promising upcoming cryptocurrencies that threaten to topple Bitcoin from its crypto-throne and break down what makes them so disruptive.
+Bitcoin doesn’t appear to be going anywhere soon, but there is news of a number of promising new blockchain networks that are positioned to provide serious competition.
+In this article, we’ll take a look at the most promising upcoming cryptocurrencies that threaten to topple the top coin from its crypto-throne and break down what makes them so disruptive.

 The Problem With Bitcoin

-Bitcoin users that want their transactions verified faster are required to pay more, as miners treat transactions with higher fees as high priority.
-Ultimately, this means that Bitcoin now suffers from high transaction fees and slow transaction settlement times.
+The users that want their transactions verified faster are required to pay more, as miners treat transactions with higher fees as high priority.
+Ultimately, this means that the network now suffers from high transaction fees and slow transaction settlement times.
 There are a number of solutions currently in development such as the Lightning Network scaling layer, but these fixes are far from ready to launch.

 Market Cap: $11.67 billion

 Is Litecoin the next Bitcoin?
 Created by former Google employee Charlie Lee, Litecoin is a payment-focused cryptocurrency that has experienced a surge in adoption rates over 2017.
-Promoted as a fast, functional alternative to Bitcoin, Litecoin offers a number of advantages over Bitcoin as far as transaction efficiency is concerned.
+Promoted as a fast, functional alternative, Litecoin offers a number of advantages as far as transaction efficiency is concerned.

-The primary difference between Bitcoin and Litecoin is the total number of coins available— Bitcoin is limited to 21 million coins while Litecoin is capped at 84 million, yielding a lower whole unit price.
+The primary difference between Bitcoin and Litecoin is the total number of coins available— the former is limited to 21 million coins while the latter is capped at 84 million, yielding a lower whole unit price.
 This higher maximum coin cap could potentially deliver a psychological advantage over Bitcoin, promoting increased use as currency.

 Litecoin’s biggest advantage is the transaction speed it offers.
 Data from BitInfoCharts demonstrates that Litecoin has an average transaction confirmation time of just 2.5 minutes, which is far superior to the Bitcoin Network.